 Rochelle (“Chellie”) L. Cameron became Chief Executive Officer in January 2016.
 As CEO, Ms. Cameron serves as the City's chief aviation representative in local, state, national and international affairs.
-She is responsible for directing the planning, development and administration of all activities of the City's Division of Aviation, including both Philadelphia International Airport and Northeast Philadelphia Airport, and the management of about 800 Airport personnel.
+She is responsible for directing the planning, development and administration of all activities of the City's Division of Aviation, including both Philadelphia International Airport and Northeast Philadelphia Airport.
+She also oversees the management of about 800 Airport personnel.

 Ms. Cameron served on the Airport’s leadership team for the past five years.
 From December 2014 until her appointment as CEO, she had been the Chief Operating Officer responsible for overseeing all day-to-day operations.
 She came to PHL in 2011 when she was named Deputy Director of Aviation, Finance and Administration.